-Along with the additional funding, ACF also launched a LIHEAP eligibility tool.
-This tool allows households across Iowa and the country to quickly identify if they might be eligible for LIHEAP assistance by inputting basic information like income and household size.
+Households across Iowa can use the LIHEAP eligibility tool. to quickly identify if they might be eligible for LIHEAP assistance by inputting basic information like income and household size.

 Submit a LIHEAP Application